acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 working so far.
 This list will be updated as more workflows are verified.

 * new user registration and login
-* portal web page asset integration through Hippo CMS (e.g. user guides under "On-Boarding Model")
+* model onboarding via command line
-* model onboarding via command line (scikit-learn, python/tensorflow)
+* model onboarding via web
 * federated peer relationship creation via portal
 * model publication to local marketplace
 * model publication to federated marketplace